Wind power by country: Americas

+Argentina

+Wind power in Argentina is considered to have a vast potential due to the exceptionally high wind speed, especially in the Patagonia region.
+For most of the country's history, wind power was largely unexploited because it was not profitable nor possible, considering there were no transmission lines that could connect the Patagonia region with the National Interconnected System.
+This issue was solved by the construction of the Choele-Choel-Puerto Madryn high voltage line.

+Wind farm construction increased exponentially also due to tax benefits, such as RIGI.

+Each year, Argentina breaks a new wind power production record, which has become the country's largest renewable energy as more companies choose to power their factories using strictly renewable energy, such as Techint and Loma Negra.

 Asia

 Wind power in Asia is an important component in the Asian energy industry and one of the key sources of renewable energy in the region.
 As of April 2016, the installed capacity of wind power in Asia (excluding the Middle East) totalled 175,831 MW.
 Asia is the fastest growing region in terms of wind energy, having increased its installed capacity by 33,858 MW in 2005 (a 24% increase over 2014).
 China, with 145,362 MW of installed capacity, is the world's largest generator of electricity from wind energy.
 India is the second largest in Asia with an installed capacity of 25,088 MW.
 Other key countries include Japan (1,394 MW), Taiwan (188 MW), South Korea (173 MW) and the Philippines (33 MW).